FusionAuth/fusionauth-site/CONTRIBUTING.md

 ## Data Driven Pages

-Some sections are better suited to being driven by data.
-Jekyll makes this easy with lightweight json files in the `astro/src/content/json` directory.
+Some sections are better suited to being driven by lightweight json files in the `astro/src/content/json` directory.
 You can then iterate and filter the data there in various ways in a `.astro` file.

 ### Adding an example app